HAMZA12337/-Spring-Micro-services-and-Angular-Apps-using-Oauth2-OIDC-with-Keycloak/readme.md

 # Recieve New token through sending refresh_token

-- To that that we will copy the refresh token shown above and we will send a new query to the token service
+- To do that we will copy the refresh token shown above and we will send a new query to the token service
      ![Alt text](image-7.png)